pattonsgirl/Fall2021-CEG2350/Labs/Lab07/README.md

 This is neat because it is not too far off from what happened when you created the virtual disk on your virtual machine.

 1. Use the `dd` command to create a file named reserved that is filled with 0's.
 Set `bs` to 1024 bytes,

+Move to in-class demo?

+## Extra Credit - take a fstab at this

+Add your partition and the default mount point to `/etc/fstab`
+Test your changes using the 'mount -a' command.

+Reboot, if you're brave enough... test that your partition was automounted to your home directory

 ## Submission